 Rest ALONE is not always the answer

 - While 80% of concussions get better in the first 2-3 weeks, prolonged symptoms are not uncommon.
-As a provider in specialty care I frequently see the 20% whom have not recovered within the first 2-3 weeks.
-If you have concerns have your child reevaluated.
+As a provider in specialty care, I frequently see the 20% who have not recovered within the first 2-3 weeks.
+If you have concerns, have your child reevaluated.

-- Frequently providers will use either the Standardized Concussion Assessment tool- 3rd edition (SCAT 3) or a modified version of the symptom checklist to track symptoms and help determine when you become symptom free.
+- Providers will frequently use either the Standardized Concussion Assessment tool- 5th edition (SCAT 5) or a modified version of the symptom checklist to track symptoms and help determine when you become symptom-free.

 Remember to REAP benefits of what we know about concussions

-- Prevent: Once your child recovers from their injury you need to be aware of your relative risk factors and actively reduce your risks so that you can enjoy your sports or recreational activities long term.
+- Prevent: Once your child recovers from their injury you need to be aware of the relative risk factors and actively reduce these risks so that your child can enjoy sports or recreational activities long term.
 It is easier to sustain a 2nd concussion than it is the first.